mobify/workshop--adaptivejs-site-1x/README.md

     Finally, save the `home.js` view script and close it.

 6. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
-7. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
-Use the `http://www.merlinspotions.com/` URL for the Site URL form field.
+7. [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) in your browser.
+Use `http://www.merlinspotions.com/` as the site URL.
 8. Inspect the tabs in the site preview to test the active classes.

     In Step 10, we add the tab styling and styling for the active classes.